Foot Bump on Top of the Foot

 The answers

 Answer 2.
-About the same and the idea of reducing walking is only a temporary measure.
+The idea of reducing walking is, at the same time, only a temporary measure.
 Answer 3 sounds more intuitive.
-Footwear loosening is good and I like the pad.
-So it’s time to look out for a YouTube video.
+Footwear loosening is good, and I like the pad.
+So, it’s time to look out for a YouTube video.
 Oops, there aren’t any!
 YouTube is full of promoting practice visits; you don’t want to do this unless you need to.
-The person giving answer 3 believes that sometimes surgery is required.
-This is true but getting that diagnosis right is vital.
+The person answering 3 believes that sometimes surgery is required.
+This is true, but getting that diagnosis right is vital.
 But what about the doctor?
 He must know as he is a medical doctor.
 It is okay to talk about shoes and make them wide.
 That sounds fair advice, but why not focus on the design of the top of the shoe?

-Sometimes medical doctors do not know as much about feet as you think.
-It’s true as many of my GP doctor friends admit this.
-Online advice can be helpful but it is difficult where that help, even if well-meaning fails to address the problem.
-Some of the lay ideas on the other hand were reasonable.
-Patient’s own experiences or journeys can be enlightening and deal with practical solutions.
+Sometimes, medical doctors do not know as much about feet as you think.
+It’s true, as many of my GP doctor friends admit.
+Online advice can be helpful, but it is difficult where that helps, even if well-meaning fails to address the problem.
+Some of the lay ideas, on the other hand, were reasonable.
+Patients’ own experiences or journeys can be enlightening, and they can deal with practical solutions.

 Heredity

-Some people have the bump; others do not so there is a hereditary feature in its appearance.
+Some people have the bump; others do not, so there is a hereditary feature in its appearance.
 My mother and I do not have one; my father and sister do.
-My wife does not have one but one daughter does.
-The first anyone knows about the bump is from a shoe which inevitably rubs.
+My wife does not have one, but one daughter does.
+The first anyone knows about the bump is from a shoe, which inevitably rubs.
 Some consider the bump due to a high arch foot, but this is not an exclusive club.
-Some consider that at one point there is movement during walking of the two bones that are involved in the joint.
+Some think that at one point, there is movement during walking of the two bones that are involved in the joint.
 Whatever happens, bone spurs stick up and can irritate a nerve, or the skin becomes red and sore.
-A small sac of fluid (bursa) can form and this is often called a ganglion.
-A balloon-like an appearance arises when pressed and feels spongy.
+A small sac of fluid (bursa) can form, and this is often called a ganglion.
+A balloon-like appearance arises when pressed and feels spongy.

 Use a bible?